 The relevant canon of the Judicial Conference that regulates judicial conduct in the above situation states, in pertinent part: "A judge who teaches at a law school should recuse from all cases involving that educational institution.
 The judge should recuse (or remit) from cases involving the university, as well as those involving the law school..." . . .
 "Similar factors govern recusal of judges serving on a university advisory board."
 (Guide to Judiciary Policies and Practices, Vol. II, Chap.
 V, Sec.
 3.4-3(a), reissued 6/15/99).

 Unfortunately, that canon does not have the force of law and thus is unenforceable.
 The present petition seeks to correct this defect by amending the existing recusal statute with language that will compel the recusal of judges from cases that involve the educational institutions at which they teach.
-The resolution follows below.
+The resolution follows.
+Please click below on "Sign Petition" to review the initiative before adding your name in support.

 Note 2: The need for this legislation is apparent from the refusal of the Fifth Circuit to recognize the automatic disqualification of judges who are paid to teach at a university or law school and hear cases in which the school is a party (Faculty Rights Coalition v.
 Hanks, Case No. 05-20348, 5th Cir.
 June 29, 2006).

-Note 3: In 2008, a committee of the Judicial Conference considered incorporating into its revised Code of Judicial Conduct language that mirrors the legislation proposed by this petition.
-The judicial body failed to curtail this judicial conflict of interest.
+Note 3: In 2008, a committee of the Judicial Conference considered incorporating into its revised Code of Judicial Conduct language that mirrors the legislation proposed by this petition, but in the end it failed to curtail this judicial conflict of interest.
 See: "Public Comments Aid Study of Proposed Changes to Code of Conduct for Judges," The Third Branch: Newsletter of the Federal Courts, Vol. 40, No. 5, May, 2008, http://www.uscourts.gov/ttb/2008-05/article07.cfm, accessed 05/28/08.

 To House and Senate Judiciary Committee Members: